meshplay/meshplay/docs/pages/guides/tutorials/kubernetes-configmaps-secrets.md

 ## Steps

-### Access Meshery Playground
+### Access Meshplay Playground

-- Log in to the [Meshery Playground](http://playground.meshery.io/) using your credentials.
+- Log in to the [Meshplay Playground](http://playground.meshplay.io/) using your credentials.
 On successful login, you should be at the dashboard.
 Press the **X** on the _Where do you want to start?_ popup to close it (if required).
 - Click **MeshMap** in the navigation menu to navigate to _MeshMap_.

 > **_NOTE:_** MeshMap is still in beta.